Ultimate Arctic Expedition - 12 Days

 First stop: Arctic Watch nestled along the shores of the Northwest Passage on Somerset Island.
-It’s a photographer’s paradise with beluga whales, polar bear, muskox, and more; go rafting, paddle boarding or kayaking on the Cunningham River; visit archaeological sites, spectacular waterfalls and canyons; bike the tundra; and fish for arctic char.
+It’s a photographer’s paradise with belugas whales, polar bear, muskox, and more; go rafting, paddle boarding or kayaking on the Cunningham River; visit archaeological sites, spectacular waterfalls and canyons; bike the tundra; and fish for arctic char.

 Second stop: Arctic Haven on the shores of Ennadai Lake in the Barren Grounds.
-The lodge is on the path of one of the last great caribou migrations, so the chances of a close encounter with a caribou is extremely high.
+The lodge is on the path of one of the last great caribou migrations, so the chances of a close encounter with a caribou is high.
 Hike and see the unique and stunning flora and fauna of a treeline environment and its wildlife - bears, wolves, wolverines, and eagles.
 And experience some of the best fishing in the Arctic - grayling, northern pike and lake trout.
 Enjoy the landscape and animals from the sky with a helicopter safari of Ennadai and its surrounding area.

 Located 800 km north of the Arctic Circle on the shores of the Northwest Passage in Cunningham Inlet, Somerset Island, Arctic Watch is the most northerly fly-in lodge on earth - Arctic Watch Wilderness Lodge.
 At 74° North and being a marine environment means the weather can change quickly - as much as 10°C in an hour.
 Normal daytime temperatures range from 8° to 14°C, and warm days can go as high as 21°C.

 Situated on the shores of Ennadai Lake, Nunavut in the Barren Grounds treeline environment is Arctic Haven Wilderness Lodge.
 Fly-in 700 km from the nearest city, Yellowknife, NWT, to Nunavut’s only green-energy powered lodge.
 At 60° North the weather can change quickly - as much as 10°C in an hour.
 Normal daytime temperatures range from 5° to 18°C, and on warm days go as high as 22°C.